sangaryousmane/alx-pre_course/README.md

-My first readme and I am so excited to be apart of ALX
+My first readme and I am so excited to
+My first readme and it's so amzing to be apart of ALX Stashed changes